 You can make a common law claim under workers compensation scheme if your injuries are assessed as being at least 15% whole person impairment and your employer is responsible for your injury.

-You should also consult your General Practitioner for treatment and request they complete a Certificate of Capacity which should document your injury and their opinion on your capacity to work due to the injury.
+Consult your General Practitioner for treatment and request they complete a Certificate of Capacity which should document your injury and their opinion on your capacity to work due to the injury.

 The short answer is as soon as possible.

-Workplace injuries are assessed under workers compensation claims which should be made within 6 months after the date that you discover your injury however the earlier you start the earlier you may receive your compensation benefits.
+Workplace injuries are assessed under workers compensation claims which should be made within 6 months after the date that you discover your injury, however the earlier you start the earlier you may receive your compensation benefits.

 If your permanent impairment rate is 15% or greater, you should make a common law claim within three years.